Tenancy agreements

 Assured tenancy agreement

-An assured tenancy agreement is for tenants when their shorthold starter tenancy agreement ends.
-This is when they become assured tenants.
+An assured tenancy agreement is for customers when their shorthold starter tenancy agreement ends.
+This is when they become assured customers.

 Affordable rented tenancy